 The answer is that it’s all of the above.

-First we began by picking fifteen categories that together would capture the vast majority of news coverage.
-Through consulting professionals within the news industry, many of which are part of the Resonance AI team, we landed on fifteen categories that were ubiquitous throughout the industry.
+We began by picking fifteen categories that together would capture the vast majority of news coverage.
+After consulting professionals who understand news, many of which are part of the Resonance AI team, we landed on fifteen categories that were ubiquitous throughout the industry.

 Next, we created definitions for each of these categories so that our team and our customers would be aware of what each meant.
 For example, is a story classified as “Accident” referring specifically to traffic accidents?
 What if someone were injured during a hike?
 Creating these definitions was a significant challenge and required further research to confirm our definitions aligned with industry expectations.